Today’s Wonder of the Day was inspired by peyton. peyton Wonders, “why people need vitamins” Thanks for WONDERing with us, peyton!

-You probably don’t like being stranded on the side of the road with a flat tire.
-In the same way, your body can leave you feeling unable to do the things you want to do, either because you’re too tired or you’re sick.
+You probably wouldn't like being stranded on the side of the road with a flat tire.
+In the same way, you don't want your body to leave you feeling unable to do the things you want to do, either because you're too tired or you're sick.

 Vitamins are important substances found in many different types of foods.
 There are many different vitamins, and they each play special roles in keeping your body healthy.

 There are two main types of vitamins.
 Fat-soluble vitamins get stored in your body fat and liver.
 These vitamins stick around for a while, and your body can call upon them when needed.

 Water-soluble vitamins don't get stored in your body.
 They stay in your bloodstream and pass through your body quickly.
 Water-soluble vitamins need to be replaced often, since they don't get stored in your body fat.

 Although there are many important vitamins, let's take a look at just a few of the most important ones for your body:

 - Vitamin A: Vitamin A helps you see better and also helps fight infections.
 It can be found in milk, orange fruits, and dark green leafy vegetables.